Watts-Lab/deliberation-infrastructure/shared/README.md

 ### Load balancer

 We define one load balancer for all traffic coming in under any subdomain.
-Recognized subdomains are `study` and `scheduler`.
 Traffic to these subdomains gets redirected to the appropriate services.
-Other traffic is redirected to the project webpage.

 ### Security Groups